 Laser Hair Removal vs Manscaping - What Works Better?

 Tired of having hair down there?
+If you've wondered how to remove hair from your balls, we've got you covered.
 With today's technology and innovative trends, there are plenty of ways to remove unwanted hair from any part of your body you choose.
 The thing is, while some methods will certainly remove the hair, they may also remove some other things, too—like skin, self-confidence, and the ability to sit down for extended periods of time.

 You see, while there's a bevy of hair removal products and services on the market, not everything is made for your twig and berries.
+When it comes to how to shave your balls correctly, you need to be discerning.
 Pick the wrong option, and your sensitive parts could resent you for a really long time.
 Some men weigh the options between laser hair removal and good old fashioned manscaping.
 If the word 'laser' isn't enough to make you discount that option all by itself, here's a deep-dive into the pros and cons of each method, as they relate to your manhood.

 Obviously, your pain-tolerance threshold on your lower parts is going to be a lot different than it would be on, say, your arm.
 You may be able to tolerate tons of pain in your day-to-day life, but when you're dealing with areas that are typically off-limits to the general public, you might be surprised to discover how a minor irritation can send shock waves up your spine.
 Of course, that would be the type of surprise classified in the unpleasant category.

 If you don't want to learn the hard way what your pain tolerance is in your nether region, razors win this race.